 SPEX 101 Sport, Science and Society examines the cultural, psychological, political and economic impacts of sport on society.
-In particular, the paper will explore sport as a social practice and institution that impacts on health, educational achievement, diversity, national identity and the economy.
+In particular, the paper will explore sport as a social practice and institution that impacts on health, educational achievement, diversity, national identity and the economy within an emerging bicultural nation.
 Such impacts are far reaching, influencing how society views the human body, human behaviour, social and cultural identities, social structures and institutions, and state politics and policy.
-Key questions explored include: How has science influenced the nature of sport?
+Key questions explored include: how has science influenced the nature of sport?
 Does sport build character?
 How does the media represent female athletes?
 Why do some people believe some racial/ethnic groups have a genetic advantage in sport?
 Why do governments invest in elite sport, and how do they measure success?
 In light of corruption should the Olympics be dismantled?

 |Paper title||Sport, Science and Society|

 |Teaching period||Semester 1 (On campus)|

 |Domestic Tuition Fees (NZD)||$988.95|